 In my head, here’s how it went: The ladies decided to do lunch.
 Becky offered up the burrito place; Ana had not been before and agreed to try something new.

-A commonplace, banal scenario, right?
+A commonplace, almost boring scenario, right?

 Here’s the Aha!